Civil Engineering at Brunel is ranked 3rd in London (Complete University Guide 2018).

-- GCE A-level ABB including Grade B in Maths and one subject from the following list: Physics, Chemistry, Biology, Geography, Environmental Science, Environment Studies or Design and Technology (General Studies not accepted).
+GCE A-level BBB including grade B in Maths and grade B in one of the following subjects; Physics, Chemistry, Biology, Geography, Environmental Science, Environment Studies or Design and Technology (General Studies not accepted).

-- BTEC Level 3 Extended Diploma D*DD in a related subject, to include Distinctions in Further Mathematics for Technicians and Further Mechanical Principles or equivalent.
+- BTEC Level 3 Extended Diploma D*DD in an Engineering subject, to include Distinctions in Further Mathematics for Technicians and Further Mechanical Principles or equivalent.

 - BTEC Level 3 Diploma (QCF)/ BTEC Level 3 National Diploma (RQF) DD in Engineering, Mechanical Engineering, Manufacturing Engineering, AND A-Level Maths at grade B.

 International Baccalaureate Diploma 30 points, including 5 in Higher Level Maths and Higher Level 5 in one of the following subjects; Physics, Chemistry, Biology, Geography, Geology, Environmental Science, Environment Studies or Design and Technology.